Kindle Direct Publishing for Australian Authors

 How does self-publishing work on Amazon’s Kindle Direct Publishing?

 If you’ve written a book and dreamed of publishing it, Kindle Direct Publishing (KDP) is an Amazon self publishing service available to all Australian authors.
-Through KDP, Australian authors can self publish ebooks, paperback, and hardcover books.
+Through KDP, Australian authors can self publish ebooks, paperbacks, and hardcover books.

 In the following guide, we’ll focus on Amazon Kindle Direct Publishing and cover everything you need to know about getting started on Amazon KDP.
 Want to learn more?
 We’ll cover: